ajunlonglive/MoroutinesProject/Docs/README_EN.md

 > You can't change the moroutine's host after the moroutine has been created.

-If you need to get the owner of the morutina, you can use the `Owner` property of the morutina object.
+If you need to get the owner of the moroutine, you can use the `Owner` property of the moroutine object.
 ```c#
 var mor = moroutine.Run(gameObject, CountEnumerable());
 print(mor.Owner.name);